cos316/assignment2-starter-code/README.md

   required by the microblog client discussed below.
 You need not (and should not) validate that a client-provided method is part of the [official HTTP spec](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods#Specifications).
 * HTTP Methods are case-insensitive, whereas paths are case-sensitive.
-That is, `GET` and `get` are equivalent, but `/path/to/file` and `Path/To/File` are not.
+That is, `GET` and `get` are equivalent, but `/path/to/file` and `/Path/To/File` are not.
-* Paths should be indifferent to leading and trailing slashes. `/path/` and `path` are equivalent.
-* If (and only if) the request provided to `ServeHTTP` has no associated route, your router must write an HTTP "404 Not Found" error to the response.
+* If (and only if) the request provided to `ServeHTTP` has no associated route, your router must write an HTTP "404 Not Found" error as its response.
 Any response with a `Status` field equal to 404 will do.
   You may find Go's [http package](https://golang.org/pkg/net/http/) useful.
 * Calling `AddRoute` with a `method`, `pattern` pair that are already associated